nce/oci-free-cloud-k8s/README.md

 # wait until all volumes are healthy again
 ❯ k get -w volumes.longhorn.io -A
 ```
 Repeat the cordon/drain/terminate for the second node.
 ### OKE Upgrade 1.31.1
 For the current update, i've written above upgrade instructions.
-Worked flawlessly, though still with a bit of manual interaction with the webui...
+Worked flawlessly, though still with a bit of manual interaction in the webui...

 ### OKE Upgrade 1.29.1
 I mostly skipped `1.27.2` & `1.28.2` (on the workers) and went for the `1.29` release.
 As the UI didn't